What is Transcendental Meditation?

 We cannot be sure about it.
 What is certain; is that there are numerous unbiased studies (increasingly) that demonstrate the beneficial impact of meditation on physical, mental and emotional health.
 Of course, referring to vipassana meditation, a technique much more complex and elaborate.

-But, to better understand the concept of transcendental meditation (TM) it is best to take a look at the history of its creator, Maharishi Mahesh Yogi.
+But, to better understand the concept of how to do transcendental meditation (TM) it is best to take a look at the history of its creator, Maharishi Mahesh Yogi.

 Celebrities who Practice Transcendental Meditation & Origin

 The secrecy surrounding transcendental meditation (TM) starts from its own creator, because its origins are not very clear.